thanpolas/thanpolas.github.com/_posts/engineering/2026-04-18-context-driven-engineering.md

 2. Write a README for it: what it does, what it does not, its contracts, its known failure modes
 3. Before the next change to that component, read the README first
 4. After the change, update the README if reality has shifted
+5. If you are already using AGENTS.md or CLAUDE.md, keep it, CDE complements it.
+Treat those files as one artifact of the larger discipline, not as the endpoint.

 Do this consistently.
 Expand outward.
 Within weeks you will have a codebase where the LLM's scope is always defined, its assumptions are always constrained, and its output is always reviewable against an explicit standard.